nblackburn/vue-brunch/readme.md

 ## Installation

-For 2.x support, use the 2.x branch (in sync with master)...
+For 2.x support, use the master branch...

 ```bash
 npm install vue-brunch --save-dev